-The Falcons have been impressive off the court as well in Oosterhous' two seasons.
-He has had three players (Brett Rodgers, Sam Barnes and Steven Young) named academic all-Mountain West Conference, while senior Mike Tope has been named an MWC scholar-athlete for three consecutive years.
+The Falcons have been impressive off the court as well in Oosterhous' three seasons.
+He has had four players (Brett Rodgers, Sam Barnes, Steven Young and Landon Kinsey) named academic all-Mountain West Conference, while senior Mike Tope was named an MWC scholar-athlete for four straight years.

 In addition to coaching, Oosterhous is an active instructor pilot in the Air Force Academy's Powered Flight Program.
 The program, available to all cadets during their senior year, provides exposure to the aviation career field and gives cadets their first experience flying a single-engine aircraft, with an opportunity to solo to T-52 aircraft at the end of the program.